Fractional • Interim • Full-time COO support

 What does a fractional COO actually install?

-Typically an operating system for the business: execution cadence, metric clarity, decision rights, and forecasting discipline.
+Typically an operating system for the business: metric clarity, decision rights, execution cadence, and forecasting discipline — so the company can make better decisions with imperfect information and adapt without losing control.

 When do companies usually need this?